Case Coordinator

 • Review, edit, approve and distribute CASA court reports in collaboration with the CASA volunteer advocate

-• Supervise, support and advise team leaders and CASA volunteers with an adherence to CASA policy and procedures and in alignment with the program’s mission
+• Supervise, support and advise team leaders and CASA volunteer advocates with an adherence to CASA policy and procedures, and in alignment with the program’s mission

 • Participate in meetings with team leaders and CASA volunteer advocates